 If a child requires prescribed medication please contact the school office for advice about administration.
 No child should have medication in their personal possession in school for self administration.

-Children can go through lots of life experiences: marriage break-ups, bereavement of close family members and pets, a close family member being very poorly and possibly hospitalised for a period of time, older siblings leaving home....In school, we may notice that a child is 'not quite the same as usual'.
+Children can go through lots of life experiences: marriage break-ups, bereavement of close family members and pets, a close family member being very poorly and possibly hospitalised for a period of time, older siblings leaving home, and in recent times 'Covid'....In school, we may notice that a child is 'not quite the same as usual'.
 They may be a little withdrawn or show frustration or anger, or not be engaged with their work, whereas usually they are very conscientious.

 Whilst we may notice changes and try to support a child, it is very helpful if parents and carers share, in confidence, with the class teacher or the head-teacher anything happening out of school that may be affecting a child's well-being.
 We can then work together to give the appropriate support.